ankidroid/Anki-Android/Development-Guide.md

 # Source code
 First, register here on github, and follow the [forking instructions](https://help.github.com/articles/fork-a-repo/) for the Anki-Android repository.
-If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the development branch](https://github.com/ankidroid/Anki-Android/commits/develop.atom).
+If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the master branch](https://github.com/ankidroid/Anki-Android/commits/master.atom).

 The project has been configured to work "out of the box" with Android Studio, though you first need to set up the Android SDK as follows.

 ## Setting up the SDK
 Before you can do anything with AnkiDroid, you should install [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html), and make sure you have the following items checked in the Android SDK manager:

-  * Android SDK Build-tools and Android SDK platform (version must match "buildToolsVersion" and "compileSdkVersion" in the project's [build.gradle file](https://github.com/ankidroid/Anki-Android/blob/develop/AnkiDroid/build.gradle))
+  * Android SDK Build-tools and Android SDK platform (version must match "buildToolsVersion" and "compileSdkVersion" in the project's [build.gradle file](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/build.gradle))
   * Android Support Repository (latest version)
   * Android Support Library (latest version)